fktn-k/fkYAML/README.md

 ### :briefcase: **Portable**
 The whole code depends only on C++ standards, and is carefully designed to work on many platforms so that fkYAML can be imported into existing C++ projects written in C++11 or later.
 No external dependencies, no sub-project, or no additional compiler flags are required.
+Although fkYAML is a library with multiple header files by default, you can use the single-header version located in the [single_include](https://github.com/fktn-k/tree/develop/single_include) directory.
 Furthermore, the project supports [CMake](https://cmake.org/) and provides [the documentation exclusively for CMake integration](https://fktn-k.github.io/fkYAML/tutorials/cmake_integration).
 Those characteristics allow existing C++ project using CMake for builds to quickly incorporate YAML support with just a little effort.